pawurb/rails-brotli-cache/README.md

 )
 ```

-Gem appends `br-` to the cache key names to prevent conflicts with previously saved cache entries.
-You can disable this behaviour by passing `{ prefix: nil }` during initialization:
+Gem appends `br-` to the cache key names to prevent conflicts with previously saved entries.
+You can disable this behavior by passing `{ prefix: nil }` during initialization:

 ```ruby
 config.cache_store = RailsBrotliCache::Store.new(